Liberatii/documentation/docs/migration/database_migration/configuration.rst

 The comprehensive migration process is strategically divided into the following pivotal stages:

-**1. Initialization (init)**: This initiates by extracting vital meta-data from the source database.
+**1. Initialization (init)**: This initiates by extracting vital metadata from the source database.
 Subsequently, this information is meticulously stored within the target database through dedicated tables, as elaborated further below.

 **2. Schema Migration (schema)**: This phase is dedicated to the migration of the schema.
 It executes all Data Definition Language (DDL) statements from the source database on the target database, ensuring the seamless transition of the essential structure.